apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google Warns of Pixel Firmware Security Flaw Exploited as Zero-Day**
+**Criticism of Luka Doncic mounting with each Mavericks loss in NBA Finals**

-You can read more about it [here](https://thehackernews.com/2024/06/google-warns-of-pixel-firmware-security.html).
+You can read more about it [here](https://www.usatoday.com/story/sports/nba/playoffs/2024/06/13/luka-doncic-criticism-mounting-mavericks-celtics-nba-finals/74081304007/).

 ## Requirements
 - Python 3.8